Skip to Content

 Preparing Garden Tools

-For rust prevention, oil metal parts before safe storage in a dry shed or garage.
+For rust prevention, wipe metal parts with light oil before storage.
+Proper tool storage in a dry location extends tool life substantially.

 Flower Selection Tips